viseshrp/workedon/README.md

   -g, --no-page        Don't page the output.
   -l, --text-only      Output the work log text only.
   --help               Show this message and exit.

+$ workedon conf --help
+Usage: conf [OPTIONS]

+  View workedon settings.

+Options:
+  --print-path  Print the location of the settings file.
+  --print       Print all the current settings, including defaults.
+  --help        Show this message and exit.

 ```
 <!-- [[[end]]] -->